mariadb-corporation/MaxScale/Documentation/Filters/CCRFilter.md

 When the filter detects a statement that would modify the database, it attaches a routing hint to all following statements done by that connection.
-This routing hint guides the routing module to route the statement to the master server where data is guaranteed to be in an up-to-date state.
+This routing hint guides the routing module to route the statement to the primary server where data is guaranteed to be in an up-to-date state.
 Writes from one session do not, by default, propagate to other sessions.